Chevron left

 Comprehensive pre-op physical examination

-Imagine walking into the operating room feeling confident that you're well-prepared for your upcoming surgery.
-This level of confidence stems from a thorough preoperative evaluation, which plays a vital role in ensuring a successful surgical outcome.
+Imagine walking into the operating room feeling confident that you’re well-prepared for your upcoming surgery.
+This level of confidence stems from a thorough preoperative evaluation, which includes a detailed pre-assessment to evaluate your health, medical history, and home circumstances.
 A comprehensive pre-op assessment is the foundation of a smooth surgical experience and a speedy recovery.

 In this blog post, we will take you on a journey through the various aspects of pre-op evaluation, from understanding the essentials to managing perioperative risks.
 Discover the importance of medical history, cardiac and pulmonary examinations, and the role of prehabilitation which optimizes your health before surgery to deal with potential health issues in the recovery period.
 Let’s get started!